 Put yourself on the other side of the desk for a moment.
 If someone asked you for a small business loan, you'd want to know exactly why he or she wanted the money and what the chances were that he or she would repay the loan in full and on time.

-So the key to getting a loan is preparation.
+The key to getting a loan is preparation.
 First, gather together the documents that will help persuade the lender that a business loan is necessary and that you are a good risk.
-You will need:

 A business plan - The business plan show the lender not only why you want a small business loan but what you plan to do with the money.